sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

       **PRODUCER** | Clare Harding

       We are interested to hear from choreographers who have experience in commercial pop, and maybe voguing.
-Also, on the hunt for assistant directors from the LGBT+ community to come and get involved, no experience necessary.\
+Also, on the hunt for assistant directors from the LGBT+ community to come and get involved, no experience necessary.
+Please contact us on [midsummer@sedos.co.uk](mailto:midsummer@sedos.co.uk)\

       \

-      We are also building out the technical creative team (LX, Sound and Staging) so get in touch if you are interested.
+      We are also building out the technical creative team (LX, Sound and Staging) so get in touch on [midsummer@sedos.co.uk](mailto:midsummer@sedos.co.uk) if you are interested.
 ---
 **A queer look at a classic.**